 CDPH reviewed three sources of information to evaluate the potential for vapor intrusion to be impacting indoor air in the Harborfront Business Tract.
-The information includes results of soil gas sampling, groundwater sampling and modeling conducted by DTSC (41,42).
+The information includes results of soil gas sampling, groundwater sampling and modeling conducted by DTSC [43,44].
+The J&E model used by DTSC to evaluate the migration of soil vapors indoors, includes both diffusive and advective components in calculating estimated indoor air concentrations.

-During October 2005 and November 2005, DTSC's environmental contractor, Weiss Associates, collected soil gas samples and groundwater in the Harborfront Tract area (41).
+Between October 2005 and March 2006, DTSC's environmental contractor, Weiss Associates, collected soil gas samples and groundwater in the Harborfront Tract area [43].
 Soil gas samples were collected from 29 locations, at depths ranging from 3-5 feet bgs (Appendix B, Figure B-5).
 Groundwater samples were also collected at these locations.